SlexAxton/blog/source/_posts/2013-03-18-deploying-javascript-apps-with-scout-files.markdown

 page response are all ways to change the performance (usually for the better), but this architecture fits well with many of today's more app-like deployments.

 There's something really comforting about exposing a minimal dynamic API that needs to be fast and having everything else served out of memory from nearby static servers.
-You should do totally try it.
+You should totally try it.